containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 ```

 ### Generate a certificate for etcd
-To generate a certificate you need to provide a static IP address in the list of domain names for etcd certificates.
+To generate a certificate you need to provide a static IP address to the list of domain names for etcd certificates.

 `ETCD_NODE_1_IP`, `ETCD_NODE_2_IP`, `ETCD_NODE_3_IP` are IP addresses of instances in the internal network, on which etcd has been installed.
 They will be used for communication with other cluster peers and to serve client requests.